HardyScheel/dockerized-nodejs-rest-api-template/README.md

 ### Start the container

 Let's start the container.
 The Node.js REST API app inside the container will start automatically every time you start the container again.
-Here we will map the port `8080` inside of the container to the port `44444` on your local machine or your server, or wherever you've installed Docker with this app.
+Here we will map the port `8080` inside of the container to the outside port `44444` on your local machine or your server, or wherever you've installed Docker with this app.

 - The `-p` flag redirects a public port to a private port inside the container.
 - The `-d` flag runs the container in detached mode, leaving the container running in the background.

 ~~~
-$ docker run -p 44444:8080 -d <your name here>/dockerized-rest-api-example
+$ docker run -p 44444:8080 -d <your name here>/dockerized-nodejs-rest-api-template
 ~~~

 Check if the container is started: